-On the left-hand admin panel click on Users and select the Capabilities option.
-This will pull up the main settings page.
+On the left-hand admin panel click on Capabilities and select the Capabilities option.

 User Role Editor

-User Role Editor is a very popular plugin with over 400,000 active installs.
-It has all the necessary tools to make role changes with ease.
-The biggest advantage is how easy it is to create a role.
-This allows you to give your content team specific roles that can be changed at any time, which makes assigning work very easy.
+User Role Editor is a very popular plugin with over 600,000 active installs.
+It has all the necessary tools to make role changes with ease and also allows you to create new ones.
 It’s a great plugin to try out.

 Advanced Access Manager